Abandoned & Little-Known Airfields:

 on the western edge of the former airfield property.

-As seen in the 1995 USGS aerial photo, the faint outline of at least one runway (oriented northwest/southeast)
+A 1995 USGS aerial view looking north at the site of Hurt Field showed the faint outline of at least one runway (oriented northwest/southeast) was still recognizable.

 The site of Hurt Field is located southeast of the intersection of Culebra Road & Callaghan Road.